AkerBP/deos-cognite-functions-template/README.md

 To read/write data from/to CDF, you need to apply for read and write access to the relevant data resources, and also to a designated dataset (or create a new dataset if not already existing).
 For a step-by-step procedure for how to aquire the accesses required to produce new time series data using our Cognite Functions template, please consult [this documentation](https://github.com/AkerBP-DataOps/deos-cognite-functions-template/blob/main/docs/dev/2%20-%20DataIntegrationArchitecture_Template.docx).
 To have more control of group permissions and accesses to your new dataset, we refer to [this template](https://github.com/eureka-x/AKERBP-AAD-SCRIPTS).
 Once access has been granted, we need to connect with the Cognite application.
 This section describes the process of authenticating with a Cognite client using app registration and the OIDC protocol.
 The complete code for authenticating is found in `src/cognite_authentication.py`
 - Create a user (or sign into your existing) account at [Cognite Hub](https://hub.cognite.com/).
 This will connect you to an Azure Active Directory tenant that is used to authenticate with CDF, which gives you read access to the time series dataset used in this project.
 All Aker BP accounts and guest accounts have by default access to the development environment of CDF (Cognite Fusion Dev).
-- To authenticate with the Cognite API we generate a client credential, more specifically a `OAuthClientCredentials`.
+- **NB: To deploy Cognite Functions on schedules, interactive authentication using the `OAuthInteractive` provider does no work!** Instead, you need to authenticate using a `OAuthClientCredentials` with a personal client secret.
 Authentication is done in `src/initialize.py`.
 Five parameters must be specified:
   1. `TENANT_ID`: ID of the Azure AD tenant where the user is signed in (here: `3b7e4170-8348-4aa4-bfae-06a3e1867469`)
   2. `CLIENT_ID`: ID of the application in Azure AD.
 This will be unique value available to users that have been granted write access to the dataset.
 It is found in your "Key vaults > *key_vault_name* > Secrets" service at [Microsoft Azure](https://portal.azure.com/#home) (reach out to the CDF team if you don't know the exact *key_vault_name*), where the relevant key has suffix ending "-ID"
   3. `CDF_CLUSTER`: Cluster where your CDF project is installed (here: `api`)